planet-a-ventures/dlt-source-personio/dlt_source_personio/model/README.md

 # OpenAPI spec

-You can find the latest version of the spec [here](https://github.com/planet-a-ventures/personio-openapi-spec).
+You can find the latest version of the spec [here](https://github.com/personio/api-docs).

 ## How to regenerate

-1. Update the subtree.
-1. Run `./generate_model.sh`
+1. Run `refresh-model`